pauleveritt/visual_debugging/README.md

 ### Stack Frames

 - Problem: Which coin is in _set_center_x?
+- Set breakpoint after "Stack Frames"
 - In for loop, step into setting the x
+- Reveals that `center_x` is actually a *property*, not an attribute
-- Move back up the stack
+- Move back up the stack to see which coin we're on `i`
 - Observe the watch expression and self.score

 ### Debug During Testing

 - Problem: TDD for "Don't show score when mouse is moving"
 - Write a test to see if score goes up on collision
+- First, go into "TDD Mode", open `test_mygame`
 - It fails, I'm confused
 - Use debugging
 - Fix tests, clear breakpoint, re-run